Luxury and Mystery – The Row About Fabergé Imperial Easter Eggs

 The bulk of Ivanov’s Fabergé collection is now the heart of the Fabergé Museum in Baden-Baden.
 This is also the source of the items Ruzhnikov questions.

-I do recommend you read Ruzhnikov’s letter to understand the basis on which he makes his argument.
+I do recommend you to read Ruzhnikov’s letter to understand the basis on which he makes his argument.
 But I’ll do my best to summarize it here if you are pressed for time.
-Ruzhnikov focuses on the ‘1904 Anniversary Easter Egg’, you can see above.
+Ruzhnikov focused on the “1904 Anniversary Easter Egg”, which you can see above.
 As mentioned previously, it is broadly agreed that no eggs were made in 1904.
 That is the first red flag.
-In addition, Ruzhnikov questions the documents presented by Ivanov to support the egg’s provenance and finds them lacking.
+In addition, Ruzhnikov questioned the documents presented by Ivanov to support the egg’s provenance and finds them lacking.

 The egg includes miniatures of the imperial family, which seem to be based on photos taken after 1904.
 This would throw the entire timeline off.
 In addition to that, this egg is similar to the 15th Anniversary Egg, which is unusual.
 Fabergé strived for originality and did not use any pattern more than once.
 Each egg was to be a unique gift.
 It did not offer the comfort of familiarity, but rather, gave the recipient a delightful surprise.

 But do not fret; all is not lost.
-There are around fifty imperial eggs with confirmed provenance around the world, and many more that Fabergé’s workshop produced.
+There are around 50 Imperial Easter Eggs with confirmed provenance around the world, and many more that Fabergé’s workshop produced.
 Some of them are in public collections, so while you might not be able to buy one there’s certainly a chance you will see one.
 You can find the full list of eggs with additional information here.